-"Geez, what is wrong with her?" , I thought to myself, and then I ran off.
+"Geez, what is wrong with her?" , I thought to myself.
+Then I turned and ran off.

 I was terrified.
 That “husband gits home” threat has a profound affect on skinny teenagers.
 I begged my Mom to drive us home.
 I didn't want the car anymore.
 She insisted we wait there while she would fetch a can of gas.
-It was the longest 20 minutes of my life, which I thought would end soon.
+It was the longest, and seemingly last, 20 minutes of my life.
 My mom finally returns and we are out of there before the child-beating husband man arrives.
-Exhausted, we finally arrive home.
-Jimmy explains to me that he didn't know that he had hit anything at all, but when the mob formed, he decided to split for a while.
+Exhausted, we are finally home.
+Jimmy explains to me that he didn't know that he had hit anything at all, but when the mob formed, he decided to split.

-After a sleepless night of overwhelming guilt... and more story building, I contacted Boardman’s Catalog Store in the morning to ask for the lady’s phone number "having pertinent information as to the events of the prior evening".
-I called the woman and confessed my entire story; how I left a "partially retarded person" in my car while I was at the pharmacy next to Boardman's getting a prescription filled for my sick mother; how I spent the entire night looking for my car; how, after I found my frightened "retard", he described his panic and driving away.
-Because she didn't have teenage children, she believed that I was telling the truth.
+After a sleepless night of overwhelming guilt... and better story building, I contacted Boardman’s Catalog Store in the morning to ask for the lady’s phone number "having pertinent information as to the events of the prior evening".
+I called the woman and confessed my entire story; how I left a "partially retarded person" in my car (note: political correctness didn't exist back then - Nixon had proved that) while I was at the pharmacy next to Boardman's getting a prescription filled for my sick mother; how I had spent the entire night looking for my car; how, after I found my frightened "retard", he described his panic and driving away.
+Because she didn't have teenage children, she believed that I was an idiot telling the truth.
 She asked what I was going to do about the dent in her car.
 As she described it, the damage was far less than what I had imagined.
 Jimmy jumps on the phone and says “Hi, this is Jim.
 I can fix that for ya.”
 The lady, not realizing he is my imaginary retard, is instantly enamored with the wiz-kid mechanic and agrees to bring the car to Jim's home-garage.
 Jim patches up her car as good as new...well, except... one of her spark plugs went missing.